Ascent Solar Technologies, Inc - GuruFocus.com

-Ascent Solar's acquisition of Flisom AG’s Zurich equipment establishes a new revenue stream, 300% more manufacturing capacity, and an international presence as European and Asian governments adopt legislation to increase solar energy production & domestic manufacturing capabilities
+Ascent Solar receives repeat funding to fuel aggressive turnaround plan and strategy to become global contender in the solar technology solutions market

-THORNTON, Colo. and NIEDERHASLI, Switzerland, April 18, 2023 (GLOBE NEWSWIRE) -- Ascent Solar Technologies, Inc. ( ASTI) (“ASTI” or the “Company”), the leading U.S. innovator in the design and manufacture of featherweight, flexible, and durable CIGS thin-film photovoltaic (PV) solutions, announced today that it has completed a transaction to acquire the Zurich-based manufacturing assets of thin-film solar manufacturer, Flisom AG.
-The Company will continue to be headquartered in Thornton, CO and will commence manufacturing using its new 15MW roll-to-roll thin-film manufacturing assets in Zurich, CH immediately.
+THORNTON, Colo., April 20, 2023 (GLOBE NEWSWIRE) -- Ascent Solar Technologies, Inc. ( ASTI) (“ASTI” or the “Company”), the leading U.S. innovator in the design and manufacture of featherweight, flexible, CIGS thin-film photovoltaic (PV) solutions, announced today that it has entered into a $9 million equity financing agreement (the “Agreement”) with Singapore-based Lucro Investments.
+Under the Agreement, Lucro will purchase 7,499,997 shares of Ascent common stock at a purchase price of $1.20 per share.
+The Company will receive the financing in monthly installments of $1 million.
+The proceeds of the investment will be used for general business operations and working capital for future initiatives.

-This strategic transaction reflects a significant milestone in ASTI’s turnaround plan by helping to deliver new committed contract revenue, increased production capacity and an international foothold as European and Asian governments adopt legislation to increase solar energy production and domestic manufacturing capabilities.
+This equity investment comes at a pivotal time for the Company, as it executes a turnaround plan and takes steps to establish itself in the global PV solutions marketplace.
+On April 17, 2023, Ascent completed the acquisition of certain manufacturing equipment from Flisom AG and that it would begin manufacturing thin-film solar material in Niederhasli, Switzerland immediately.

+“We are pleased to announce an additional funding commitment from Lucro Investments, at an inflection point in our Company’s history.
+Ascent is undergoing significant and transformative changes, as we continue to guide the Company towards providing our flexible, lightweight, and durable thin-film solar solutions to an expanded spectrum of audiences on an international stage,” said Jeffrey Max, Chief Executive Officer of ASTI.
+“This new investment commitment from Lucro Investments signals a strong vote of confidence for our burgeoning Company and strategy as we advance our capabilities, output and channels.”

 About Ascent Solar Technologies, Inc.